 Abstract: It appears to be a new approach of study that adopting the theory of nonlinear self-organization on the study of enterprises cluster.
 The emergence, development and growth of enterprises cluster can be satisfactorily analyzed in the theory of self-organization.
-The theory of self-organization originated from system theory is a result of transition from system theory to nonlinear science of complexity. and a theory of study on self-organization phenomena and laws.
+The theory of self-organization originated from system theory is a result of transition from system theory to nonlinear science of complexity, and a theory of study on self-organization phenomena and laws.
 Dissipative structure theory deeply unearths the birth environment and conditions of self-organization and lays the foundation for the theory of self-organization; and synergetics theory intends to explain the process in which a system evolves from disorderliness to orderliness, which is essentially a process of self-organization inside the system.
 Synergy is a form and mean of self-organization.
 As a social system, enterprises cluster is a complex aggregation of multiple factors, themes and relations, has a series of conditions for self-organization, and its evolution is driven by the synergy among all the subsystems inside the system.
-On the whole, the process of synergetic evolution is normally the development from the evolution of competitive synergy to the evolution of cooperative synergy.
+On the whole, the process of synergetic evolution of cooperative synergy.

-Key words: Self-organization; Enterprises Cluster; Dissipativ Structure; The theory of synergetics; mechanism of evolution
+Key words: Self-organization; Enterprises Cluster; Dissipative Structure; The theory of synergetics; Mechanism of evolution